sarantium/fictionideas/docs/creativity.md

 My focus on this site is to merge my interests and experiment with the **intersection of AI-generated science fiction and fantasy microworlds and product ideas**.
 I want to treat it primarily as a **testing ground for AI techniques that assist and automate creative and product management pipelines**.
 Secondarily, I aspire to **craft engaging and interactive microworlds** that demonstrate the utility of synthetic data layered with rich narratives in enhancing our understanding of commercial ideas and inspiring innovation in the real world.

+## Another perspective

+https://www.inoreader.com/article/3a9c6e743771a1f1-the-ai-lie => article argues that AI stymies creativity and is worth tackling and critiquing.

 ---

 For Product Managers: Our platform serves as a practical lab, where you can try out new approaches and tools that can be directly applied to real-world challenges.